Asia City trip Culture Featured Gastronomy

 Wat te doen in Peking - Jingshanglin Great Wall of China

 Visiting Beijing without taking a detour to the Great Wall of China would be pretty silly indeed.
 It’s one of the most iconic man-made structures on the planet.
 The oldest parts are older than Christ, but the wall we can still see today was mainly built during the Ming Dynasty between the 14th and 16th century.
-At its peak, the wall was almost 9,000 km long.
+At its peak, it was almost 9,000 km long.
 Due to all kinds of (civil) wars and centuries of neglect, the original wall has been destroyed or disappeared in many places.
 Mao even encouraged the population to use the stones as building materials.
 Fortunately, a lot of long stretches are still standing today and the current government would unceremoniously throw you into some secret dungeon if you dared pry loose even a single pebble.

-Not every piece of wall is created equal.
-Most guides will try to sell you a trip to Badaling.
-This is the most well-known part of the wall and closest to the city centre.
-Don’t.
-The wall in Badaling was completely “restored” in the 1980s and lacks the authenticity of the older parts.
-Furthermore, you’ll have to share the experience with what seems like a million other tourists.
 Jinshanling is a bit farther away, much rougher and in some places still fully original.
 Here, about three hours by bus from Beijing, the wall winds its way for miles over the steepest hills and valleys.
 The number of visitors is much lower here – in my case there were a couple of hundred on the whole stretch of wall.
 This really gives you the feeling of trekking through a remote, wild landscape.
-The views are of course absolutely stunning.
+Amazing experience, and the views are absolutely stunning.

-Traveling to Beijing: general tips and tricks
+Traveling to Beijing: activities, hotels and general tips

 Wat te doen in Peking - Temple of Heaven Park